fernicar/KokoroTTS-Gradio/README.md

   Execute `run-cli.bat` from the command line to start the application in command-line mode.

 - **Gradio UI Mode:**
   Run the `kokoro-Gradio.py` script to launch the application with a graphical user interface powered by Gradio.
+The Gradio interface now features two tabs:
+   - **Standard:**
+     Use this tab to generate speech using a single, selected voice.
+   - **Blending:**
+     This new tab allows you to blend two voices.
+Within the Blending tab, enter the desired text, set the speed, select two different voices, and choose a blend mode (currently "default").
+The blending function combines the vocal styles of both selected voices equally (50/50) and generates a blended audio file saved in the `output/` directory with a timestamped filename (e.g., `blended_audio_YYYYMMDD_HHMMSS.wav`).

 - **Testing:**
   For initial tests, you can run `hello.py` to check that the basic functionality is working.